oozan/pall.com/README.md

 Photo gallery web application written in GO

-MVC pattern is used for creating RESTful APIs with gorilla mux package.
+MVC pattern with RESTful APIs using gorilla mux package.

 to run the application